 As I assembled this pudding I thought it would be excellent to serve around Christmas as it feels rather festive – snowy even – especially with the red dish.

-You seemed to only see Le Creuset in orange at one time but these days they have umpteen colours.
+You seemed to only see Le Creuset in volcanic orange at one time but these days they have umpteen colours.
 We chose almond cream Le Creuset for our wedding list and after ten year’s use it looks as good as new.
+But secretly my favourite colour is Marseille Blue with silver lid handles.

-When cooking with cast iron you need a lower heat than other pans because the heat conducts so well.
-So take care not to burn things and clean thoroughly after use and your cast iron will last you a life time.
+When cooking with cast iron, you need a lower heat than other pans.
+This is because the heat conducts so well.
+So take care not to burn things and clean thoroughly after use.
+Then your cast iron Le Creuset casserole dishes will last you a life time.
 Even if stuff does get stuck on, elbow grease and patience will get it off.
-Le Creuset do make a cleaning scrub too, kind of like exfoliator for pans.
+Le Creuset do make a cleaning scrub too, kind of like facial exfoliator, but for pans.

 It’s best served hot but I’m sure it’s great cold too.
 Not that we ever had any left so I wouldn’t know.